Youthful Osaka, Barty stand in way of Serena's path to 24th Slam - RFI

 The WTA player of the year also reached the final of the delayed French Open in a breakout season truncated by the coronavirus.

-Her preparations suffered a blip when she lost in straight sets to Garbine Muguruza in the Yarra Valley Classic on Friday, a re-run of last year's final.
+Her preparations suffered a blip when she lost in straight sets to Muguruza in the Yarra Valley on Friday, a re-run of last year's final, and appeared to pick up an injury.

-"It's the first time I'm experiencing coming back to a Grand Slam where I want to try to defend my title," she said this week.
-"Of course, there's nerves."

 World number two Halep, 28, has been Wimbledon champion since 2019 because the tournament was cancelled last year.

-The Romanian has lifted only one other Slam trophy, the 2018 French Open, despite spending seven consecutive years in the top 10, the longest active streak of any woman.
+The Romanian has lifted only one other Slam trophy, the 2018 French Open, despite spending seven consecutive years in the top 10, the longest active streak of any woman, but she Halep is nursing a back injury.

-But with most players having had little time on court, no one will be discounting a shock result like at the delayed French Open in September, won by the virtually unknown Polish teenager Iga Swiatek.
+With most players having had little time on court, more injuries or shock results are likely, as at the delayed French Open in September, won by the virtually unknown Polish teenager Iga Swiatek.

 © 2021 AFP